-Tip for doing squats: I wrote earlier about how my squats were kind of creaky and my left and right legs were not in synchrony.
-If you do squats in a doorway with your hands holding the doorknobs with the door edge lined up with your midline and your eyes gazing at it as you squat and rise, it helps your movements become symmetrical.
+Tip for doing squats: I wrote earlier about how my squats were kind of creaky and my left and right leg muscles were not synchronized.
+If you do squats in a doorway with your hands holding the doorknobs, with the door edge lined up with your midline and your eyes gazing at the vertical edge as you squat and rise, it helps your movements become symmetrical.
+Weird, but it works!

-- I became much more aware of movements that strain the SI joints, like twisting, turning, and lunging.
+- I became much more aware of movements that strain the SI joints: twisting, turning, and lunging.

 - Besides squats, I do plank, pushups, and bridge to strengthen my core.

 - I changed my habits, no longer standing with more weight on one foot than the other.
-I’m still working on not crossing my legs.
+I’m still working on not crossing my knees.

 - I still sleep with the two body pillows and the Therapeutica sleeping pillow for good posture when I’m catching some zzzzzs.

-- I do some yoga every day.
+- I do some yoga nearly every day.
 Slow mindful Sun Salutations are my jam.
-For a long time, I avoided the lunge, doing the Ashtanga jump back/jump forward.
+For a long time, I avoided the lunge, doing the Ashtanga-style jump back/jump forward.
 I’m good with the lunge now.
+I also avoided twists.

-- I added tree pose because it helps my wobblier left leg become more stable, and I do bridge pose for glute strength.
+- I added tree pose because it helps my wobblier left leg become more stable, and I do bridge pose for core strength.

 - I’ve followed a Weston A. Price Foundation diet, which is anti-inflammatory, and currently am experimenting with a ketogenic diet (high fat, moderate protein, low carb) to lose fat and preserve muscle.

 - I still wear the Morton’s foot insoles when I’m going to do much standing, walking, or hiking.
 My stamina has improved.
 I did a 4.8 mile hike in the mountains of Big Bend National Park in December with the SI belt on.
 I was tired afterwards, but I wasn’t feeling pain in my SI joint like I used to.